top of page

 Understanding Gluttony Within the Seven Deadly Sins

 Gluttony has always held a peculiar place among the seven deadly sins.
 Unlike anger or pride—which often erupt outward—gluttony turns inward, toward the body, the flesh, the stomach, the need to feel full.
 Historically, Christian writers framed gluttony as more than simply eating food at the wrong time or indulging in too much wine.
 It was seen as a struggle of the soul: a desire to soothe discomfort with earthly things when deeper hunger remained unmet.
+According to St. Gregory the Great, gluttony can manifest in five ways: time, quality, stimulation, quantity, and eagerness, emphasizing that it is the desire, not the food itself, that constitutes the sin.

 Why Gluttony Still Matters in a Culture of Excess

 The old list of the seven deadly habits wasn’t meant to terrify people into purity; it was meant to help them notice where life feels out of alignment.
 And gluttony—whether it’s too much bread, too much noise, or too much stimulation—remains one of the most recognizable patterns today.
-Our culture leans toward “more”: more pleasure, more comfort, more distraction, more consumption.
+Our culture, and the world at large, leans toward “more”: more pleasure, more comfort, more distraction, more consumption.
+The world constantly tempts us with excess and material possessions, suggesting that such things will bring fulfillment.

 The ancient writers weren’t wrong: gluttony is rarely about the act itself.
 It’s about the longing underneath.
-Understanding that longing is what allows people to shift from overindulgence to intention.
+Understanding that longing is what allows people to ultimately shift from overindulgence to intention.

 Gluttony as a Starting Point for Personal Growth